 The Code applies to companies that have adopted or ‘subscribed’ to the Code.
 They are known as Code Subscribers.
 A list of Code Subscribers can be viewed here.

-The 2014 General Insurance Code of Practice came into effect on 1 July 2015, replacing the previous 2012 Code.
+The 2014 General Insurance Code of Practice (2014 Code) came into effect on 1 July 2015, replacing the previous 2012 Code.
 The 2014 Code incorporated new financial hardship obligations and was widened to cover third party beneficiaries.